enviouscodefellow/reading-notes/401 notes/401prework.md

 #### Git Practice

 #### Practice in the Terminal

 #### Python Practice

 Python seems to be more intuitive that JS in many regards.
 I'm excited to start working with a little more structure. ;)

+#### Things I want to know more about

+Emotional intelligence is a hot topic now.
+It's important to be able to assess and understand oneself before assessing others though.
+Without that it seems pretty ineffective...